I am an American Afro-Latina travel blogger.

 I also Battled Being Afro-Latina

 I got caught up in the struggle of being Latina within the Black travel blogger community.
 I hate that I had to seek out this community to begin with.
-But as I often joked to my friends, there can only be a few travel bloggers of color making it big in the mainstream (white) community at a time (ugh, it felt uncomfortable writing that).
+But as I often joked to my friends, it seems there can only be a few travel bloggers of color making it big in the mainstream (white) community at a time (ugh, it felt uncomfortable writing that).

 I (stupidly) stressed over not being recognized by a popular Black traveler Instagram account that only accidentally featured "me" when my post highlighted a darker, African-American guest blogger.
 Yes, they actually posted a feature about my blog using her photo!